 - helping with the selection of an appropriate qualification

 - making sure that a training contract is lodged with TAS

 - administering incentive payments to eligible employers

 - administering income support and other payments to eligible trainees and apprentices

 For further information regarding Apprenticeship Network Providers or incentive payments, call 13 38 73 or visit the Apprenticeship Network Providers website.

 3. Training Providers

 Your apprentice or trainee will get a mix of on-job training (done in your workplace under supervision) and off-job or formal training that is provided by a training provider.

 It is up to you and your apprentice or trainee, with the assistance of an ANP, to work out the appropriate qualification your apprentice or trainee should do through their training contract, according to the occupation.

-You may also use a training provider that is outside the government's funding program.
-However, in this instance, you or your apprentice or trainee will have to meet all course costs.
+If a government subsidised training place is not available, you or your apprentice or trainee will have to meet all course costs.

 You may have a preference or recommendation for a training provider but you should both agree on the choice.
 (Most people prefer to study close to where they live, or where other apprentices or trainees from the same workplace attend.)

 Training plans and off-job training

 The training provider can advise what off-job training components will be required for the apprentice or trainee to complete their qualification.
 You and the apprentice or trainee agree what off-job training will be carried out, with which training provider and when.

 The training provider then draws up a training plan which you and the apprentice or trainee must agree to.
 It outlines: